-a.
-Topological arrangement employs topological adjacency, such as adjacency of vertices, to arrange embedding primitives.
+- a.
+Topological arrangement employs topological adjacency, such as the adjacency of vertices, to arrange embedding primitives.
 Topological arrangement is applicable to both topological and geometrical embedding-primitives.
-It can survive a geometrical transformation, but is not resistant to topological modification.

-b.
-Quantitative arrangement employs inequality relations among the quantities associated with embedding primitives, such as volumes of polyhedrons, to sort those primitives.
+It can survive a geometrical transformation, but is not resistant to a topological modification. - b.
+Quantitative arrangement employs inequality relations among the quantities, such as volumes of polyhedrons, associated with embedding primitives to sort those primitives.

 In both arrangement methods, it is often necessary to find an initial condition - for example, the first primitive of a one-dimensional arrangement - in order to initiate an arrangement.
-Obviously, both arrangement and initial condition must be robust with respect to expected disturbances, such as geometrical transformations, or the watermarks will be lost.
+Obviously, both arrangement and initial condition must be robust against expected disturbances, such as geometrical transformations, or the watermarks will be lost.

 In this paper, arrangements of embedding primitives are classified by their locality into global, local, and subscript arrangements.
-Figure 4 shows examples of these three types of arrangements based on topological adjacency.
+Figure 3 shows illustrations of examples of these three types of arrangements based on topological adjacency.

 - a.
 Global arrangement arranges a set of all the embedding primitives in an embedding target. - b.
-Local arrangement arranges each of multiple disjoint subsets of every embedding primitive in an embedding target. - c.
-Subscript arrangement is similar to local arrangement, but with a very small subset size (e.g., a few primitives).
-Such subset is called Macro-Embedding-Primitive (MEP).
-Each MEP is associated with a special kind of data, namely, a unique subscript.
+Local arrangement arranges each one of multiple disjoint subsets of every embedding primitive in an embedding target. - c.
+Subscript arrangement is similar to local arrangement, but with a very small (e.g., a few primitives) subset, which is called a Macro-Embedding-Primitive (MEP).
+Each MEP is associated with a special kind of data, a unique subscript.
 Subscripts map a set of embedding primitives into a sequence.

 A global arrangement tends to have higher information density than the other two methods.
-On the other hand, by repeatedly embedding a message, local and subscript arrangements can be made more robust with respect to partial disruption of arrangements due, for example, to resection of a model .
+However, by repeatedly embedding a message, local and subscript arrangements can be more robust against partial disruption of arrangements due, for example, to resection of model.